Ayrx/blog/posts/2018-12-24-container-runtimes.md

 In closing, we have looked at how the default Docker container runtime provides container isolation as well as how several promising alternative runtimes do things differently.
 This blog post only touch on each implementation _very_ briefly.
-It is strong recommended that interested readers take a look at the documentation for each runtime.
+It is strongly recommended that interested readers take a look at the documentation for each runtime.
 As the container ecosystem changes incredibly fast, it will not surprise me if some of the details here become inaccurate after a few months.
 It will be interesting to see which runtime "wins" in the